UKForeignOffice/forms-queue/TROUBLESHOOTING.md

 Replace PASSWORD with the password for the database, ENDPOINT_URL with the endpoint URL for the database.

 [pgboss](https://github.com/timgit/pg-boss) is used to manage queueing jobs.
 On application start, pgboss will automatically create necessary tables in the database.

+By default, pgboss will create the schema `pgboss`.
+The tables will be created in this schema.
+This is configured using the environment variable `QUEUE_SCHEMA`.
+If you have set this to a different schema, you will need to change the schema in the following queries.

+For example, if `QUEUE_SCHEMA` is set to `pgboss_v9`, query the job table with `select * from pgboss_v9.job;`

 ### Jobs table
 The jobs table `pgboss.job` is where all the current jobs are stored.
 Jobs will remain here, until they are completed or failed.
 Then they will move to `pgboss.archive`